nicktobolski/bananacci/README.md

 ## 🛠️ System Requirements

 - **Windows 10/11** (tested on Windows 10)
-- **AutoHotkey v2.0** or later
 - **Volume keys** on your keyboard
+- **No AutoHotkey installation required!** (for the executable)

 ## 🔧 Troubleshooting

-### Script won't run
+### Executable won't run
-- Make sure AutoHotkey v2 is installed
+- Make sure you're on Windows 10/11
 - Right-click the file and select "Run as administrator"
+- Check Windows Defender isn't blocking it

 ### Volume keys not working
 - Check if other software is using the volume keys
-- Try restarting the script
+- Try restarting the executable
+- Ensure the program is running (check system tray)

 ### Bananas not appearing
 - Ensure your keyboard has volume control keys
-- Check that the script is running (look for the AutoHotkey icon in system tray)
+- Check that the program is running
+- Try pressing volume keys to trigger the display

 ### Performance issues
-- Close other AutoHotkey scripts that might conflict
+- Close other volume control software that might conflict
-- Restart the script if it becomes unresponsive
+- Restart the executable if it becomes unresponsive

 ## 🎨 Customization

-Want to change the appearance?
-Edit `BananacciVolume.ahk`:
+Want to customize the appearance?
+You'll need to modify the source code and recompile:

+1. **Edit `BananacciVolume.ahk`** with your changes
+2. **Install AutoHotkey v2** for compilation
+3. **Use the compiler**: `Ahk2Exe.exe /in BananacciVolume.ahk /out BananacciVolume.exe`

 ### Change Banana Color
 ```autohotkey